JamesMGreene/minipass-split/README.md

 const writeStream = new fsm.WriteStream('output.txt')

 // Read a file, break it into chunks by line, write those chunks to a new file
+//
-// NOTE: In this example, the new file will NOT contain any of the line breaks! readStream.pipe(splitStream).pipe(writeStream)
+// NOTE: In this example, the new file will NOT contain:
+//  - any of the line breaks!
+//  - any lines that are empty without their line breaks readStream.pipe(splitStream).pipe(writeStream)
 ```